mets/METS-primer/Chapter-3.md

 #### Descriptive metadata wrapper -- example 1

-The following examples demonstrate the use of the `<mdWrap>` element:
+Descriptive metadata is metadata about the content and context of the data.
+With descriptive metadata, the content can be identified and discover.
+The following example demonstrate the use of the `<mdWrap>` element:

 ```xml
 <mets:md ID="DMD1" USE="DESCRIPTIVE">